kesem-io/kesem-sdk/README.md

   <dd>Not used.</dd>
 </dl>

-## RemoveBackupSeed()
+## RemoveBackupSeed() API Call
-This function removes second backup key seed for the db.
+This function removes second backup key seed for the database.
 It is done to improve security.
-In kesem app, user needs to confirm seed delation.
+In default Kesem app, user needs to confirm seed delation.
 ### Returns:
 <dl>
   <dt>error</dt>